 Then write those ideas into your birth plan.
 This practice will reassure you both that you are ready to work through the toughest part of labour together.

+What can I do to help myself?
 Here are some strategies that have helped other women through transition:

 Focus on your breath: It sounds simple but it takes enormous commitment to keep your attention on inhaling and exhaling.
 Sometimes by transition, a woman is so tired that she appreciates her partner reminding her to breathe with every contraction.

 Make sounds during contractions: These may come quite naturally.
 Often women make low moaning sounds.
 Low sounds help relax the mouth, which corresponds to a more relaxed cervix and vagina.
 It may help to focus on particular sounds, such as ohh or ahh, as you exhale, or on a word like open to remind you of the work you’re doing.
 The sounds may be loud, strong and deep.
 Some women say their sounds match, or drown out, the intensity of the sensation.
 Horse lips — exhaling and vibrating your lips like a horse — can relax the tissue around the baby’s head and help resist pushing too early.

 Change positions: Melissa St. John’s labour slowed at six centimetres during her second birth.
 Then a nurse suggested she move onto her knees, with her upper body leaning over the raised head of the bed.
 “I went from seven to 10 centimetres in 15 minutes!” she recalls.

 Wing finds many women like a position on their side with the top knee bent and that leg supported at her ankle and knee or thigh.
 Then the partner gently rocks the knee from bent to straight.
 This provides a soothing rhythm during the contractions and helps relax the pelvis.

 Let go: How your labour progresses, and how it feels, are beyond your control.
 Your job is to follow your body’s lead: Accept, and work with, the sensations that are bringing your baby to you.
 In transition, a new sensation is rectal pressure.
 Some women tense with this sensation, but your body needs to relax to it.
 Envision the final opening of your cervix.
 Soon the pressure will be constant and you will be ready to push.

 “This part of labour demands complete surrender,” writes medical anthropologist and doula Cynthia Gabriel in her soon-to-be-released book, Natural Hospital Birth: The Best of Both Worlds.
 “During transition, the rational mind is wholly subsumed.
 Some women describe transition as an out-of-body experience.”
 Let your partner deal with the external world, while you focus inward.